Repatriation Commission Outpatient Clinic: The clinic's future

 In the same year the Department of Defence indicated the former Repatriation Clinic would be sold that attracted some political and media attention despite the Senate's view, expressed in a report published in September 2001, stating "6.18 Where a property has or is proposed to have a function associated with the military, such as a military museum or a cadet depot, the Australian Defence Organisation, including the new Defence Cadet Directorate (and not just DEO), should give special consideration to the continuation or commencement of such functions through priority or concessional sales".

+The accepted national standard for heritage practice in Australia, the Australia ICOMOS Burra Charter, recognises that the cultural significance of a place may include social significance, the qualities for which a place has become a focus of cultural, national or community sentiment, in addition to aesthetic and historic values.
+Heritage Victoria's assessment of the clinic identifies its social significance explicitly, noting its enduring association with the contemporary Veteran Community.
+The Commonwealth Heritage List entry for the Victoria Barracks, Melbourne precinct, within which the clinic is listed, assesses significance against eight criteria including Criterion G (Social Value), against which the entry records "none identified", a finding that Heritage Victoria's subsequent state-level assessment does not reflect.

 Later in 2016 the Department of Defence indicated negotiations were underway to transfer the property to the State Government of Victoria.
 A nomination was submitted to Heritage Victoria for the listing of the Repatriation Clinic on the Victorian Heritage Register.
 A report (Ref: 200349) was prepared for the Victorian Heritage Council in May 2017 noting that "The Former Repatriation Outpatients Clinic has a special association with returned service personnel from conflicts since World War I. For present day returned personnel, the place provides a strong emotional connection to past veterans and their experiences of war trauma and disability".
 The report was not considered by the Council pending the outcome of the sale process.
 In February 2017 the Herald Sun reported that the Department of Defence was planning to put the property on the open market.
 At this time Senator Derryn Hinch became involved and through direct lobbying was able to prevent further progress toward a commercial sale in the expectation that the State Government could be convinced to make an offer for the property to support the proposal put forward by ANVAM.

 A Change.org petition undertaken by ANVAM during 2017 to "Save the WW1 Heritage Building at 310 St Kilda Road to Help Veterans" attracted over 13,600 signatures supporting ANVAM's proposal to return it to the veteran community as a cultural centre for veterans wellbeing.

-Amanda Rishworth, Shadow Minister for Veterans' Affairs, restated the Australian Labor Party's commitment to dedicating the property for veterans arts in April 2017.
+Amanda Rishworth, Shadow Minister for Veterans' Affairs, was particularly critical of the Turnbull Government on 14 February 2017 at the missed opportunity at the intention to sell the property, and later restated the Australian Labor Party's commitment to dedicating the property for veterans arts in April 2017.